 Cloud Vulnerability DB

-The Beaver Builder Plugin (Starter Version) for WordPress contains an arbitrary file upload vulnerability (CVE-2025-4102) in the 'saveenabledicons' function affecting all versions up to and including 2.9.1.
-The vulnerability was discovered by Tom Broucke from Otomaties and was publicly disclosed on June 19, 2025 (NVD, Wordfence).
+The Beaver Builder Plugin (Starter Version) for WordPress contains an arbitrary file upload vulnerability in the 'saveenabledicons' function affecting all versions up to and including 2.9.1.
+The vulnerability was discovered and publicly disclosed on June 19, 2025 (NVD, Wiz).

-If exploited, this vulnerability allows authenticated attackers with Administrator-level access to upload arbitrary files to the affected site's server, potentially enabling remote code execution.
-This could lead to complete system compromise with high impacts on confidentiality, integrity, and availability (NVD).
+When exploited, this vulnerability allows authenticated attackers with Administrator-level access to upload arbitrary files to the affected site's server, potentially enabling remote code execution.
+This could lead to complete system compromise with high impacts on confidentiality, integrity, and availability (Wiz).

 The vulnerability was partially patched in version 2.9.1 of the Beaver Builder Plugin.
-Users are advised to update to this version or later to mitigate the risk.
-The fix includes improvements to prevent PHP files from being uploaded regardless of directory (Beaver Builder).
+The fix includes improvements to prevent PHP files from being uploaded regardless of directory.
+Users are advised to update to version 2.9.1 or later to mitigate the risk (Wiz).

 Source: This report was generated using AI